Fandel-Lin/LOAM/README.md

 Run `metedata_preprocessing.ipynb` for generating intermediate bitmaps.

-Run `.ipynb` for post-processing intermediate bitmaps to support the polygon-recognition model.
+Run `postprocessing_for_bitmap.ipynb` for post-processing intermediate bitmaps to support the polygon-recognition model.

 ### Phase 2 - Using Metadata to Learn to Recognize Polygons